 As part of the completion of the transactions contemplated in the 2002 Purchase Agreement, the Company consummated the terms of a Warrant Recapitalization Agreement dated December 20, 2002 (the "Recapitalization Agreement") between the Company and certain holders of an aggregate of 8,145,736 Common Stock Purchase Warrants issued by the Company (i) pursuant to the 1998 Purchase Agreement (the "1998 Warrants"), (ii) pursuant to the 1999 Purchase Agreement (the "1999 Warrants"), and (iii) pursuant to various bridge loan transactions during the period from 1998 through 2002 (the "Bridge Loan Warrants" and collectively with the 1998 Warrants and 1999 Warrants, the "Recapitalization Warrants").
 As part of the closing of the Recapitalization Agreement, the warrant holders surrendered to the Company for cancellation the Recapitalization Warrants in exchange for the issuance of an aggregate of 5,970,083 shares of Common Stock.
-The Company recorded a charge to earnings, as loss on extinguishment of debt, of \$2,282,000, representing the fair value of excess shares of Common Stock granted, related to the warrant recapitalization.
+The Company recorded a charge to earnings of \$2,282,000, representing the fair value of excess shares of Common Stock granted, related to the warrant recapitalization.

 Certain other outstanding warrant agreements were modified as a result of dilution adjustment provisions contained therein.
-The Company recorded a charge to earnings, as a component of other income (expense), of \$863,000 related to an increase in the fair value of the warrants, as calculated using the Black-Scholes option-pricing model, as a result of the modification of terms.
+The Company recorded a charge to earnings of \$863,000 related to an increase in the fair value of the warrants, as calculated using the Black-Scholes option-pricing model, as a result of the modification of terms.